Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 They read in silence for a few minutes.
 Nothing sensitive, of course.
 Just the publicly available stuff.
 Which was fine by Lewis, because he wasn’t even *slightly* interested in the classified workings of the new drugs.
 Instead, the idea forming in his head was that these nootropic agents, however they worked, might be *part* of the solution, but they couldn’t be the whole thing.
 It was kinda like havin’ cutting edge state-of-the-art surgery to help the wounded, but not givin’ them body armor.

 ...What *about* body armor?
 There had to be a radiation shield that would work.
 Well.
-Maybe it’d be too impractical for troop armor---
+Maybe it’d be too impractical for troop armor-

----Not for everyone.
+-Not for everyone.
 One glance over at Julian’s fuckin’ *waist-thick* neck and…

 An idea, anyway.
 One he scribbled on his little notepad for later Violent Probing.
 It was plain physically impossible for any effect to both affect matter and be unshielded by something else.
 Had to be a material or field out there...